Retreats. Jackie Suginaga

 Why Tea?

-Matcha and ocha (Japanese green tea) are not only deeply nourishing — they’re rich in antioxidants, especially catechins like EGCG, and calming compounds such as L-theanine, which support mental clarity, focus, and balanced energy.
+Matcha and ocha (Japanese green tea) are not only deeply nourishing — they’re rich in antioxidants and calming compounds such as L-theanine, which support mental clarity, focus, and balanced energy.

 Matcha, in particular, offers a wealth of additional benefits: it promotes detoxification through its high chlorophyll content, improves cognitive performance, and supports metabolism.

-Studies have shown that L- theanine, when combined with caffeine, may enhance memory, attention, and reaction time — fostering calm alertness rather than overstimulation.
+Studies have shown that L-theanine, when combined with caffeine, may enhance memory, attention, and reaction time — fostering calm alertness rather than overstimulation.
 EGCG contributes to fat oxidation and thermogenesis, making matcha a gentle aid to metabolic health and weight regulation.
-L- theanine also stimulates alpha brain waves, which are associated with a relaxed yet alert mental state, and match’s natural antibacterial properties support oral health, including gum and tooth care.
+L- theanine also stimulates alpha brain waves, which are associated with a relaxed yet alert mental state, and matcha’s natural antibacterial properties support oral health, including gum and tooth care.

-In the context of a retreat, tea becomes more than a drink — it becomes a ritual of grace and gratitude, a meditation in motion that anchors the spirit and softens the nervous system.
+In the context of a retreat, tea becomes more than a drink — it becomes a ritual of grace and gratitude, a mindfulness meditation that anchors the spirit and softens the nervous system.

 As the Zen master Thich Nhat Hanh reminds us: